grantj-re3/HandyOtherDoco/Mower/VictaMower18SC_ServiceNotes.md

 1. Add new mower cutting blades.
    - Adding new blades is trivial, but ensure you put on the parts in the correct order and orientation.
-Consider adding WD40 to bolts.
+Consider adding WD40 to the bolts.
    - Replace blade disc.
 Ensure you put on the parts in the correct order and orientation.
-Consider adding WD40 to bolts.
+Consider adding WD40 to the bolt.

 1. Replace old spark plug with new one.
 Connect spark plug wire.